 Apple filed the patent for it yet?

 There's suddenly a lot of panic about GPS satellite navigation spoofing, and BAE Systems among others would like to sell the military some tech to resist it.
 But in fact, most modern smartphones already have strong countermeasures against this sort of thing.
-UK-headquartered but largely US-based BAE's latest grab for government …
+UK-headquartered but largely US-based BAE's latest grab for …

 Apple filed the patent for it yet?